GerbenAaltink/alopex/README.md

+#Alopex

-Easy to use data store.
-Can be used for persistent data in a sqlite file or just blazing fast in memory.
+Alope is an easy to use data store.
+It can be used for persistent data in a sqlite file or just blazing fast in memory.
+It automatically synchronizes schema when you have have new fields or a new table.

 Features:
  - insert